 The general once lent the horse to his son, Robert E. Lee, Jr., for a 30-mile journey to Fredericksburg.
-In his 1904 memoir, Lee, Jr. recalled that although he was quite proud of his steed and felt it was a high compliment to be allowed to ride him, quite possibly his father “wanted to give me a good hammering before he turned me over to the cavalry.”
+In his 1904 memoir, Lee, Jr. recalled that although he was quite proud of his steed.
+He felt it was a high compliment to be allowed to ride him.
+Quite possibly his father “wanted to give me a good hammering before he turned me over to the cavalry.”
 The horse kept up a short, high step—he called it a “buck-trot”—for the entire 30 miles, forcing Junior to admit he was out of his league.
 “Though young, strong, and tough,” he wrote, “I was glad when the journey ended.
 I think I am safe in saying that I could have walked the distance with much less discomfort and fatigue.”

-Even the general himself occasionally fell victim to Traveller’s hot temperament, as was the case in the Second Battle of Bull Run.
-Traveller spooked and threw his master down against a stump, causing Lee to break both hands so that he had to finish out the campaign in an ambulance, or with a courier leading his horse.
+Even the general himself occasionally fell victim to Traveller’s hot temperament.
+This occured at the Second Battle of Bull Run.
+Traveller spooked and threw his master down against a stump.
+Lee broke both hands and finished out the campaign in an ambulance, or with a courier leading his horse.
 But, more generally, Traveller was noted for bravery and, at times, soldiers had to literally surround him and grab the reigns to keep him from plunging ahead with their commander onto the front lines of battle.

-“Sure enough, the gallant grey was making his way up the road, increasing his speed as a number of boys and men tried to stop him.
-General Lee immediately stepped ashore, called to the crowd to stand still, and advancing a few steps gave a peculiar low whistle.
+“Sure enough, the gallant grey was making his way up the road.
+His speed increased as a number of boys and men tried to stop him.
+General Lee immediately stepped ashore, called to the crowd to stand still.
+Advancing a few steps, he gave a peculiar low whistle.
 At the first sound, Traveller stopped and pricked up his ears.
-The General whistled a second time, and the horse with a glad whinny turned and trotted quietly back to his master, who patted and coaxed him before tying him up again.
+The General whistled a second time.
+The horse with a glad whinny turned and trotted quietly back to his master.
+Lee patted and coaxed him before tying him up again.
 To a bystander expressing surprise at the creature’s docility the General observed that he did not see how any man could ride a horse for any length of time without a perfect understanding being established between them.”

 In his final years, Lee served as President of Washington College in Lexington, Virginia, where he was revered by students and colleagues alike for his dignity and accomplishments.
 Traveller was allowed to graze about the campus, but so many star-struck students stole hairs from his mane and tail that Lee complained in a letter to his daughter, “He is presenting the appearance of a plucked chicken.”

-He was buried by Lee Chapel at the college, but later some unknown personsdug up the bones and put them on exhibition in New York.
-A sympathetic admirer paid to have them properly mounted and returned to Washington and Lee University (renamed in honor of the general after his death); but despite being displayed in a museum, they were vandalized so constantly by students who carved their initials into them for good luck that the skeleton was removed to the basement of Lee Chapel, and there it deteriorated for 30 years.
-Finally, in 1971, Traveller was laid to rest for good—just a little heap of hero’s bones all powdery and bleached, placed in a wooden casket and buried a few feet from his master in the Lee family crypt.
+He was buried by Lee Chapel at the college.
+Later an unknown person dug up the bones and put them on exhibition in New York.
+A sympathetic admirer paid to have them properly mounted and returned to Washington and Lee University.
+Despite being displayed in a museum, they were vandalized so constantly by students.
+Students carved their initials into the bones for good luck.
+Because of this, the skeleton was moved to the basement of Lee Chapel.
+It deteriorated for 30 years.
+Finally, in 1971, Traveller was laid to rest for good.
+This heap of hero’s bones was placed in a wooden casket and buried a few feet from his master.

 Yet nobody loved Traveller more than Lee.
-In a letter dictated to his daughter shortly before his death, the old general described his beloved war horse for the benefit of an artist who wished to make his portrait:
+In a letter dictated to his daughter shortly before his death, the old general described his beloved war horse.

 “If I were an artist like you I would draw a true picture of Traveller—representing his fine proportions, muscular figure, deep chest and short back, strong haunches, flat legs, small head, broad forehead, delicate ears, quick eye, small feet, and black mane and tail.
 Such a picture would inspire a poet, whose genius could then depict his worth and describe his endurance of toil, hunger, thirst, heat, and cold, and the dangers and sufferings through which he passed.
 He could dilate upon his sagacity and affection and his invariable response to every wish of his rider.
 He might even imagine his thoughts, through the long night marches and days of battle through which he has passed.